patrickmineault/rock-steady-airsim/README.md

 or `references/settings-small.json` into `~/Documents/AirSim/settings.json` depending on whether you want to generate high-res movies (for presentations) or low-res hdf5 files (for ML).

+# Setting up the environment

+Setting up the environment should be as easy as `pip install -r requirements.txt`.

 # Generating sequences

 There is a makefile that you can use to start environments, but it only runs on Ubuntu, and